 Used alone or in conjunction with other stones (Nagura) to create slurries.
 Slurries of different particle size and consistency will have different effects on different steels.

 Understanding your Japanese natural stone, its speed and finesse are key to unlocking its potential.

 One method would be to take your Japanese Natural Stone, wet the surface and then create a slurry with a Botan Nagura stone.
 Then using this slurry to hone and remove steel.
 Moving on through a number of Nagura stones of different particle sizes until finished.

 These desirable natural German hones can deliver a very smooth and comfortable edge.

 Usually starting with a base stone generated slurry and working towards a pure water finish with very little pressure.

-Learn about our or visit our from our range
+Learn about our Shop and browse from our range or visit our